 - Butter: the butter will be used predominately for the caramelized onions.

-- Gruyere cheese: this nutty cheese will be sprinkled on top of the meatballs while they bake, so as to act as the cheese in the french onion soup.
+- Gruyere cheese: this nutty cheese will be sprinkled on top of the meatballs while they bake, so as to act as the cheese in a traditional french onion soup.
 Literal perfection if I may say so myself.

 Step 1: To caramelize the onions, slice two large onions into thin slices and add to a cast iron pan with 5 tablespoons of butter.
 Let the sweat and begin to render down, stirring frequently.